-However, as the use of independent talent grows, businesses need to adjust the way they manage their workforce—compliance must go hand-in-hand with independent contractor engagement.
-Without proper management of independent contractors, you can run the risk of worker misclassification, which can lead to audits, fines, penalties, and lawsuits.
+However, as the use of independent talent grows, businesses must also adjust the way they manage their workforce—compliance goes hand-in-hand with independent contractor engagement.
+Without proper management of independent contractors, you can run the risk of worker misclassification, which can lead to audits, fines, penalties, lawsuits, and more.
 Here are three important things businesses should know about independent contractor compliance.

 1. Worker Status is Complex and Changing